lou-cs/company/README.md

 ## <a name="mission"></a>Mission

-To advance the frontiers of XR technology through knowledge transfer to our customers.
+To advance the frontiers of XR technology through active knowledge transfer to our customers.

 ## <a name="vision"></a>Vision

-To be recognized globally as the number one workforce accelerator in XR.
+To be recognized globally as the number one workforce accelerator in immersive technology.

-To provide a comprehensive learning experience and the highest quality, skill-based training to prepare working professionals for new careers within immersive technology.

 ## <a name="goals"></a>Goals

-Our long-range goal is to train over 1000 learners annually by December 31, 2022.
+1. Our long-range goal is to train over 1000 learners annually by December 31, 2022.

 By reaching scale, we will truly advance the industry's frontiers by helping create a lot more XR applications and jobs.

-To provide customers with the best knowledge and the latest resources for accelerating their ability to create XR applications.
+2. To provide customers with the best knowledge and the latest resources for accelerating their ability to create XR applications.

 Our customers include creatives, engineers, educators, product managers, designers, researchers and a range of other roles from both large organizations and small companies.
-What binds them all together is that they are collectively building the next generation of XR applications that will change the way people work, learn, live and play
+What binds them all together is that they are collectively building the next generation of XR applications that will change the way people work, learn, live and play.

+3. To provide a comprehensive learning experience and the highest quality, skill-based training to prepare working professionals for new careers within immersive technology.

 ## <a name="values"></a>Values